How to be a better maths teacher

 Here's the link for the complete free maths resources bundle:

-We have had happy feedback about these resources, so we hope you find them helpful too.
+We've had great feedback about these resources, so we hope you find them helpful too!